 Surveys the history and development of economic theory.
 Examines the development of classical theory, the Marxian challenge, the neo-classical refinement (marginal revolution) and the Keynesian revolution.
 Emphasis will be placed on the development of economics as intellectual history.
 (Offered with sufficient student demand).
-(Formerly ECN 333)

-Prerequisite(s): (ECN 150 or ECN 1500) or (ECN 202 or ECN 2020) or (ECN 200 or ECN 2000) or (ECN 210 or ECN 2100) with a minimum grade of 2.0.
+Prerequisite(s): ECN 1500 or ECN 2020 or ECN 2000 or ECN 2100 with a minimum grade of (C)